Use these helpful travel resources for vacation inspiration, trip preparation and useful tips while traveling at home and abroad.

 Visit a manor house, nestled in Devon countryside, and learn about the history of the property.
 Join the owner for a quintessential Devonshire high tea, with freshly baked scones garnished with seasonal fruits from the kitchen garden.
 Later, move on to your accommodation for the next two nights, the beautiful Summer Lodge Country House Hotel and Spa.
 This five-star boutique venue is a Red Carnation hotel, owned by the same family as Insight itself.
 You can expect the same quality of service, elegance and luxury always front of mind.
 Set within Evershot, which Thomas Hardy used as the inspiration for the fictitious “Evershed,” in his novel “Wessex,” the hotel lives up to its picturesque, storybook setting.
 With a croquet pitch, falconry, horse riding and shooting just a few of the activities it offers, you will have lots to keep you pleasantly busy.(Breakfast / Morning Tea / Dinner with Wine)

-After a relaxed start, learn what goes in to being Lord or Lady of a grand house today, as you explore two of Britain’s finest, Mapperton House and Montacute House.
-Mapperton house is owned by Lord and Lady Sandwich, whose ancestor, John Montagu, the fourth Earl of Sandwich, is famous for inventing the convenience food itself.
-Learn more about the house, its history and yoga loving owner, Lady Julie Montagu, who has also built a yoga and health empire for herself.
+After a relaxed start, meet with a professional instructor to learn the quintessential English sport of croquet and try out your new skills in a game with your fellow travellers.
+This afternoon is at your leisure, perhaps visit nearby stately homes Montacute House or Mapperton House?
+Mapperton House is owned by Lord and Lady Sandwich, whose ancestor, John Montagu, the fourth Earl of Sandwich, is famous for inventing the convenience food itself.
 The location was also used to film “Far from Madding Crowd,” an adaptation from the Thomas Hardy novel, starring Carey Mulligan.
-The second part of your day will be spent exploring Elizabethan Montacute, a National Trust house and gardens.
+Montacute House is a National Trust house and gardens.
 Its Long Gallery is the longest in Britain, and it is here that through the house’s partnership with the National Portrait Gallery, it displays a range of old oils and watercolours.
 The house has also been used as the backdrop for many films including “Sense and Sensibility,” and “Wolf Hall.”
 In the evening, toast to your travels with your fellow travellers at your hotel over a Celebration Dinner.(Breakfast / Dinner with Wine)

 It’s time to say goodbye to Dorchester as you make your way to Stonehenge.
 A prehistoric monument found in Wiltshire, its ring of standing stones is believed to have been constructed between 3000 BC and 2000 BC.
 It was made a legally protected Scheduled Ancient Monument in 1882 and as one of Britain’s most iconic sites, it draws visitors in every year to find out more about its mystical formation.
 Later, head to Selborne to visit the Selbourne Pottery workshop famous for the pottery established by Robert Goldsmith in 1985.
 Meet Robert himself and learn more about how he makes these acclaimed ceramics over a demonstration.
 End your day back in London at the hotel.(Breakfast)